microsoft/DirectXShaderCompiler/docs/DXIL.rst

-TYPES.NOMULTIDIM                          Only one dimension allowed for array type TYPES.NOPTRTOPTR                          Pointers to pointers, or pointers in structures are not allowed TYPES.NOVECTOR                            Vector types must not be present UNI.NOWAVESENSITIVEGRADIENT               Gradient operations are not affected by wave-sensitive data or control flow.
+TYPES.NOMULTIDIM                          Only one dimension allowed for array type TYPES.NOPTRTOPTR                          Pointers to pointers, or pointers in structures are not allowed TYPES.NOVECTOR                            Vector types must not be present
 ========================================= =======================================================================================================================================================================================================================================================================================================

 ..
 VALRULES-RST:END